mafaldacf/Traffic-Analysis/README.md

 Machines with multiple interfaces have a different MAC address for each interface.
 Make sure you check the correct one.

 - 2.1.3.
 By consulting the ARP table it is possible to check if the MAC addresses are correct.
-To change the ARP table in a machine, you can use the packit command (`man packit`).
+To change the ARP table in a machine, you can use the packit command (`man packit`):

+    $ sudo apt install packit #in VM3

 To change the ARP table of VM2, from VM3, run the following (in VM3):

     $ sudo packit -t ARP -a 1 -x 192.168.1.4  -y 192.168.1.254 -Y <MAC of machine 192.168.1.254/VM2> -X <MAC of machine 192.168.1.1/VM3>